Machine Learning Architect Anne Schuth recommends news - and that you read this

 Let’s talk tech: algorithms, tech stack, and more

 But how does this machine learning thing actually work?
 Is the entire squad constantly writing and adjusting algorithms?
 Nope.
 The algorithms are at the heart of the systems the Machine Learning Engineers work on, but most time is spent on the systems themselves.
 The squad works with an advanced tech stack, including Python, Kubernetes, Redis, Elasticsearch, Airflow, Delta, MLflow.
-Kafka is used for stream processing and to connect all the dots in the infrastructure, and PySpark for bath processing.
+Kafka is used for stream processing and to connect all the dots in the infrastructure, and PySpark for batch processing.
 Everything runs on AWS.

 One of the products Anne’s squad recently delivered is the personalized push notifications for Algemeen Dagblad and its regional titles.
 “The notifications are mainly location-based.
 Each day, we send hundreds of thousands of notifications.
 For every single published article, we basically consider each user individually.
 That’s an enormous load we have to deal with intelligently.”